tmeras/ReSellMart/README.md

 ## 📋 Features
 ### Products
 - Browse products with pagination, filtering, and sorting functionality
-- Add products to the cart or wishlist
+- Add products to the shopping cart or wishlist
 - View products by category and by seller
 - List products for sale by specifying product details including name, category, price, condition, images etc.